viaacode/sip-specification/sip_structure/5_structure_package.md

 ### \<amdSec\> section

-The `amdSec` element (short for 'administrative metadata section') contains preservation metadata about the (sub-)IE(s) in the SIP and about the SIP as a whole.
+The `amdSec` element (short for 'administrative metadata section') contains preservation metadata about the IE(s) of the SIP and about the SIP as a whole.
 Preservation data in the meemoo SIP MUST be contained in dedicated metadata files located in the `metadata/preservation` directory of the package-level.

 ***Example***